 Short-termism is defined as the excessive focus of decision-makers on short-term goals at the expense of longer-term objectives.
 It can deteriorate firms’ competitiveness, increase systemic risk, and reduce the long-term potential of the entire economy.

-In a sustainability approach, organizations must adopt a “long-term” and a systemic perspective.
-It requires them to be mindful and consider not only the traditional business concerns, such as revenues, costs, and profits but also the effects their actions have on the physical environment and the well-being of future generations.
+In a sustainability approach, organisations must adopt a “long-term” and a systemic perspective.
+It requires them to be mindful and considerate of not only the traditional business concerns, such as revenues, costs, and profits but also the impact of their actions on the physical environment and the well-being of future generations.

 This forces companies to have a vision over several decades and multiple stakeholders.